The Observer is Looking for A Few New Freelance Food Writers | Dallas Observer

 We’re not looking for a critic (we’ve got one of those) or an Instagram following, but rather those with an interest in journalism, food and culture (or nachos and beer) with a penchant for AP Style.

 Our coverage spans all of North Texas, including off-the-beaten-path gems and newly opened hot spots.
-We write about bars, restaurants, taco stands, pop-ups, festivals, beer, booze and more booze plus stories about the community of chefs, cooks, bakers, and restaurateurs behind it all.
+We write about bars, restaurants, taco stands, pop-ups, festivals, beer, booze and more booze plus stories about the community of chefs, cooks, bakers and restaurateurs behind it all.

 If you're interested in writing for us, send your resume, two writing samples and three pitches that give us a good idea of the types of stories you’d like to cover.
 If you don't have any samples, but feel like you could write, go ahead and give us a shout.
 Some of our key writers published their first pieces here.

-But, take a minute to read through some of their pieces (like this, this, or this) to understand our tone, coverage and omission of Oxford commas.
+But, take a minute to read through some of their pieces (like this, this or this) to understand our tone, coverage and omission of Oxford commas.

 Send that email to [email protected] with the subject line "Observer food writer."

-KEEP THE OBSERVER FREE...
-Since we started the Dallas Observer, it has been defined as the free, independent voice of Dallas, and we'd like to keep it that way.
-With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.
-Make a one-time donation today for as little as $1.
+Can you help us continue to share our stories?
+Since the beginning, Dallas Observer has been defined as the free, independent voice of Dallas — and we'd like to keep it that way.
+Our members allow us to continue offering readers access to our incisive coverage of local news, food, and culture with no paywalls.